-Whether you are an experienced K-State Online Canvas user or new to teaching with the LMS, Information Technology Services has compiled some tips and tricks to help you prepare for the semester in the Getting started with Canvas course for instructors.
+Whether you are an experienced Canvas user or new to teaching with the Learning Management System, Information Technology Services has compiled some tips and tricks to help you prepare for the semester in the Getting started with Canvas course for instructors.
 This course provided helpful tips and resources for the following:

 A Syllabus Template (DOC) can be used to help you begin the process of developing a course.
 There is also a Course Template in Canvas Commons, which is available to anyone with instructor access to Canvas.
 Choose Kansas State University under the "Shared with" tab.
 You will find the Kansas State University Global Campus Online Course Shell.

-The K-State E-Learning Quality Rubric (DOC) is a tool for faculty who teach credit courses in online environments.
+The K-State Rubric for Quality E-Learning (PDF) is a tool for faculty who teach credit courses in online environments.
 The checklist provides a way to review quality related to the design, development and delivery of online courses.

 Tips and Tricks from K-State Faculty

-High quality courses are imperative as we face competition from other universities who seek the same students.
+High quality courses are imperative as we strive to retain students in a learner-centered environment.
 K-State wants to ensure all courses offered to distance students are well designed and expertly taught.
 To help do this, we have a collection of videos of our K-State faculty providing tips on effective online teaching.